 May Jews ever pray on the Temple Mount?

 It is not the Temple Mount, you must say Al-Aksa.
 And no Jews have the right to pray at the mosque.
 It was always only a mosque - all 144 dunams, the entire area.
 No Jewish prayer.
 If the Jews want real peace, they must not do anything to try to pray on Al-Aksa.
 Everyone knows that.
 Zionism tries to trick the Jews claiming that this was part of a Jewish temple, but they dug there and they found nothing.

 Mar.
 10, 2008 update: Raed Salah is at it again, telling a press conference today that there never existed a Jewish temple on the Temple Mount and there Jews have no historical claim to Jerusalem.
 "The claims of the Jews are big lies and they have no right to any speck of dust here."

 Mar.
-1, 2011 update: Yitxhak Reiter has an important piece in the March/April 2011 issue of the American Interest, "King Solomon's Vanishing Temple" (not online).
+1, 2011 update: Yitzhak Reiter has an important piece in the March/April 2011 issue of the American Interest, "King Solomon's Vanishing Temple."
 He looks at the history and implications of "Palestinian public discourse claims that the Jewish Temple never existed in Jerusalem," including its refusal even to "acknowledge, let alone tolerate, the universally accepted history of the city and of other parts the country."

 Dec.
 25, 2015 update: The latest in Islamist scholarship on the Temple Mount, courtesy of Lee Gancman in the Times of Israel: